m-aparna/Green-Buddy/README.md

     Replace YOUR_API_KEY with your actual API key

-## Instructions to create API keys:
+## Instructions to create API keys

 ### **Plant API key generation-**
 1. Log in to the website, [Click here](https://perenual.com/docs/api)